-Personal Narrative Speech (Special Occasion) - 5 to 8 Minutes: The student will recount a memory in the form of a personal narrative.
+Personal Narrative Speech (Special Occasion) -5 to 8 Minutes: Students will recount a memory in the form of a personal narrative.
+At least one source will be verbally cited.
+Parameters for this speech will be discussed in class.
 This is worth 100 points, or 10%, of the semester grade.

-Impromptu Speech (Special Occasion) - 2 Minutes: The student will deliver a brief speech with very little time for preparation.
+Impromptu Speech (Special Occasion) - 2 Minutes: Students will deliver a brief speech with very little time for preparation.
 This is worth 50 points, or 5%, of the semester grade.

 Critical Skills Assignment: Self and peer evaluations of speeches will be used.
-This is worth 50 points, or 5% of the semester grade.
+This is worth 50 points, or 5%, of the semester grade.

-Exams: There will be two exams that, in combination, will cover the content of all the textbook chapters.
-Everything in the textbook and everything covered in class will be considered testable content.
+Exams: There will be two exams that, in combination, will cover the content of all the textbook chapters (half of the chapters in each).
 Note that students are required to complete the final exam, in accordance with university policy, during the scheduled time and at the scheduled location.
 The exams are worth 50 points each, or 5% each (together: 100 points, or 10%), of the semester grade.